 Narmada through Legends and History

-Rishi Markandey in a sense is the ancient sage most identified with Narmada.
-He is said to have been a witness to the seven Pralayas (cataclysmic dissolutions) in all of which Narmada retained its individual existence and identity.
+Rishi Markandey, in a sense, is the ancient sage most identified with Narmada.
+He is said to have been a witness to the seven Pralayas (cataclysmic dissolutions) in all of which Narmada retained her individual existence and identity.
 He has also been, as mentioned before, the first one to have done the Parikrama.
-This is evident from the great details of hundreds of spots on both banks of Narmada that he alludes to in his dialogues in the Purana.
-He is, in tjis sense, the first chronicler of the pre-history and legends of Narmadakhand.
+This is evident from the great details of hundreds of spots on both bank of Narmada that he alludes to in his dialogues in the Purana.
+He is, in this sense, the first chronicler of the pre-history and legends of Narmadakhand.

 ततः सुराणामसुरैः रणः परमद्रारुणः ।